fringer2423/Fringer2423/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying new technologies.\
+🛠 &nbsp;I'm currently in charge of the development team.\
 🌱 &nbsp;I'm going to learn more about systems design, web development and cloud architecture.\
 ✍️ &nbsp;In my free time, I create various applications.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\